rijff24/receiptAI/WINDOWS_INSTALL.md

 This guide describes how to build a Windows-friendly executable for ScannerAI.
 The executable simply launches the existing Streamlit UI in your default browser, but ships with an embedded Python environment so end users do not need to install Python manually.

+> **For end users:** The latest packaged build lives on the GitHub release page: [ScannerAI Local Desktop - Alpha Pre-Release (v0.1.0-local-alpha)](https://github.com/rijff24/receiptAI/releases/tag/Alpha0.1.0).
+Download `ScannerAI.exe` from there unless you specifically need to rebuild the launcher.

+## For Developers

+This document targets contributors working on the **local desktop** experience (branches `local-dev` and `local-main`).
+Follow it when you need to regenerate `ScannerAI.exe`, test PyInstaller changes, or publish a new pre-release.

 ## Branch workflow

 - `main`: hosted (cloud) production.